 Procedural law is the legal rules governing practice and procedure of the courts, processes of examination, evidence, investigation and conduct of public officials.
 Procedural law originates in common law, and court judgments based on equity, natural justice and statute.
-Federal law includes a robust body procedural common law- common law primarily concerned with the regulation of internal court processes rather than substantive rights and obligations.
+Federal law includes a robust body procedural common law, common law primarily concerned with the regulation of internal court processes rather than substantive rights and obligations.

 A Theory of Procedural Common Law - Amy

 Debates about the common lawmaking power of the federal courts focus exclusively on substantive common law.
 But federal common law is not limited to matters of substance; it reaches matters of procedure as well.
 Federal law includes a robust body of what might be called procedural common law- common law primarily concerned with the regulation of internal court processes rather than substantive rights and obligations.
 This body of law includes many doctrines that are fixtures in the law of procedure and federal courts.

 For example, abstention, forum non conveniens, remittitur, stare decisis, and preclusion can all fairly be characterized as procedural common law.

-The Article canvasses Founding-era history to determine whether the Constitution can fairly be understood to confer this power, concluding that the historical evidence, while far from overwhelming, supports the claim that federal courts possess inherent procedural authority.
+Founding-era history is probed to determine whether the Constitution can fairly be understood to confer this power, concluding that the historical evidence, while far from overwhelming, supports the claim that federal courts possess inherent procedural authority.
 Building from this notion of inherent procedural authority, the Article then sketches a theory to explain the power of the federal courts to make procedural common law.

 Litigation can be either too expensive or too inexpensive, in the latter case by inducing inefficient substitution away from optimal ex ante contracts or optimal ex ante substantive rules of law.
 In the economic analysis, it is the combination of both substantive and procedural rules that determine the ultimate efficiency properties of a legal system.